dastrukar/PRECIZION/README.md

 1."Pistol", "Shotgun", "SMG" sounds ripped/taken from 'Left 4 Dead 2'(by Valve Software)

-2."Chaingun" sounds ripped/taken from 'Quake 4'(by Raven Software and Id Software)
+2."Chaingun" sounds ripped/taken from 'Quake 4'(by Raven Software and id Software)

-3.skeleton punch and swing sounds ripped/taken from 'Doom 2'(by Id Software) because doom 1 doesnt have skeleton sounds
+3.skeleton punch and swing sounds ripped/taken from 'Doom 2'(by id Software) because doom 1 doesnt have skeleton sounds

+4.Grunt sounds ripped/taken from 'Quake'(by id Software)

 --------------------------------------------------------------------------------